FME Version

 Material,Steel,NewMaterial,AllPipes Material,Ductile Iron,NewMaterial,AllPipes Material,PVC,NewType,AllPipes Material,AllPipes,autocad_color,5

 In this example, certain features are mapped to type AllPipes, and then type AllPipes is mapped to the color blue (#5 in the AutoCAD Color Index).
-The table maps all the features to a new Feature Type and then maps that Feature Type to a new color.
-This only works provided the Feature Type mapping comes before the color mapping.
+The table maps all the features to a new feature type and then maps that feature type to a new color.
+This only works if the feature type mapping comes before the color mapping.

 Select Row Attribute